svx/k8-traefik/docs/tutorial.md

 Traefik is notified when an Ingress resource is created, updated, or deleted.
 This makes the process dynamic.

+---

+### Create An Ingress

-The Ingresses are, in a way, the [dynamic configuration](https://doc.traefik.io/traefik/providers/kubernetes-ingress/ "Link to official Traefik docs about Kubernetes Ingresses") for Traefik.
+Ingresses are, in a way, the [dynamic configuration](https://doc.traefik.io/traefik/providers/kubernetes-ingress/ "Link to official Traefik docs about Kubernetes Ingresses") for Traefik.

 :::tip
 Find more information on [Ingress Controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/),